-National American University (NAU) maintains a full division dedicated to the service of active duty and retired military personnel and their dependents (see the College of Military Studies).
 NAU recognizes the sacrifices, commitment, and hardships of servicemen and women.
 This policy is intended to relieve academic burden during periods when military service conflicts with class attendance and course completion.
 This policy applies to active duty servicemen and women, their spouses, National Guard members and Reservists when orders take effect during, or intersect with, an active academic term (Proof of orders is required and can be accomplished by visual inspection or a letter or email from the commander or 1st Sergeant).
 This policy also applies to veterans who have a documented service related disability that prevents them from successfully attending and/or completing a course.
 (A letter or email from an attending medical professional stating the student's disability prevents them from successfully completing the class or program at this time is required).

 Note: In some cases, students may accept an Incomplete during a time of absence and complete the course upon return.
 However, be aware that military regulations governing the allowable time to replace Incomplete (I) grades differ between military branches and the service requirements take precedent over NAU's requirements.
-NAU strongly recommends that before choosing an option requesting an incomplete beyond the end of the current term, students contact the military branch's specific policy for recoupment of Tuition Assistance funds.
+NAU strongly recommends that before choosing an option requesting an incomplete beyond the end of the current term, students contact the military Education Office to determine the military branch's specific policy for recoupment of Tuition Assistance funds.